-Cambridge Secondary 1 (Checkpoint) is a world-class education programme, typically for learners aged 11 to 14 years.
-It develops skills and understanding in English, mathematics and science.
+International Secondary 1 (Checkpoint) is a world-class education programme, typically for learners aged 11 to 14 years.
+It develops skills and understanding in English, Mathematics and Science.

-Cambridge Checkpoint tests can be taken in the final year of Cambridge Secondary 1.
-These tests are available in English, mathematics and science and are marked in Cambridge.
+Cambridge Checkpoint tests can be taken in the final year of International Secondary 1.
+These tests are available in English, Mathematics and Science and are marked in Cambridge and must be registered through an authorised Cambridge International Exams Centre.
 On completion of Cambridge Checkpoint, your child will receive a statement of achievement and detailed feedback on their strengths and weaknesses.
 This helps your school to advise on different progression routes after age 14 and choose the one that will be most suitable for your child.

 Checkpoint is growing.
 Content is being loaded daily to support our expanding base of 11-13 year old's.